KarthikNayak/VTU/README.md

 VTU
 ===

-Course Material For VTU Syllabus, For various branches subdivided by folders.
+Course material for various branches under the VTU, Belgaum, syllabus organized into folders.

+A detailed explanation + documentation of the code is available inline.